 The direct cause of Keratoconus isn’t known.
 Although it’s suspected to be genetic.
 But Keratoconus generally isn’t present at birth — it develops later, often in your teens.
 The first sign of Keratoconus is blurred vision, which can be cured with standard corrective lenses.
 However, as it develops and the corneas continue to change, vision may become less treatable with normal lenses.

 If you have Keratoconus, you may start seeing multiple “ghosted” images, your eyes will be more sensitive to glare, and you may also feel eyestrain after working for a while.
 Other than strain, there is generally no pain connected to the condition.
 Once the corneas become more cone-shaped and asymetrical, normal corrective lenses cannot resolve the ghosting and multiple images that result.

 That’s why finding a good Keratoconus doctor is so important.

-The diagnosis of Keratoconus is difficult even when it is suspected by an Optometrist or Ophthalmologist.
+The diagnosis of Keratoconus is difficult even when an Optometrist or Ophthalmologist suspects it.
 Standard eye chart observations and vision tests are not enough.
 A keratoconus specialist can measure the curvature of the cornea with a device called a Keratometer, but these are not designed to detect Keratoconus, and the deformation of the cornea may exceed the instrument’s ability to measure.

-Once your doctor suspects that Keratoconus may be a possibility, then often the best diagnostic method is direct observation.
-Advanced cases can be easily identified by the experienced eye of a Keratoconus doctor, and in about half of cases there is also a ring of yellowish or greenish color–called a Fleischer ring–that can be seen in the cornea.
+Once your doctor suspects that Keratoconus may be a possibility, the best diagnostic method is often direct observation.
+Advanced cases can be easily identified by the experienced eye of a Keratoconus doctor, and in about half of the cases, there is also a ring of yellowish or greenish color–called a Fleischer ring–that can be seen in the cornea.

-But irregularities in the structure of the eye, both related to and unrelated to Keratoconus, can still make diagnosis tricky.
-This is where the experience of the doctor in evaluating the results of all these tests can make a huge difference in the identification of this rare condition.
+But irregularities in the eye structure, both related to and unrelated to Keratoconus, can still make diagnosis tricky.
+This is where the doctor’s experience in evaluating the results of all these tests can make a huge difference in identifying this rare condition.